yrarjun59/FAQ-Assistant/README.md

 # ✦ Stella — LLM-Powered FAQ Assistant

-An AI-powered FAQ assistant that answers questions from your own documents using **Retrieval-Augmented Generation (RAG)**.
+An AI-powered FAQ assistant that answers questions from your local documents using **Retrieval-Augmented Generation (RAG)**.
 Ask anything in plain English — Stella searches your knowledge base, retrieves the most relevant context, and generates a grounded answer with cited sources.

 ---